 Not all protein is created equal.
 And it certainly doesn’t impact every person the same way.
 Along with the traditional animal and veggie proteins, there are also the soy, brown rice, hemp and pea varieties (and plenty others).
 Find out which type of protein aligns with your weight loss, nutrition or health goals.
 Ingesting protein in the morning solely for the sake of ingesting protein in the morning can backfire.
 So play around with your protein type, and find what works for you.

-Thanks for reading the UCE blog.
+Thanks for reading the Banner Urgent Care blog.
 For more nutritional advice, it’s always a good idea to consult with a physician.
-Urgent Care Extra has the resources to assist in your goals, along with the best urgent care throughout the Southwest.
+Banner Urgent Care has the resources to assist in your goals, along with the best urgent care throughout the Southwest.
 Find an urgent care clinic near you, or schedule an appointment today.

 To speak with one of our health experts, give us a call at (480) 840-3075 or email us at email@example.com.